 We discussed all business transactions significant for the company in detail on the basis of the Board of Management’s reports.
 Any departures in business developments from the plans and targets were reviewed and commented on in detail by the Board of Management.
 We adopted our resolutions on the reports and proposals by the Board of Management after thorough examination and discussion.
 Beyond the intensive work in the plenary sessions and in the committees, the Chairman of the Supervisory Board in particular and other Supervisory Board members were in frequent contact with the Board of Management outside the meetings to discuss the current business development and significant transactions as well as questions of strategy, planning, risk assessment, risk management and compliance.

-In the year under review, no conflicts of interest arose involving members of the Board of Management or the Supervisory Board that would have been subject to disclosure in the Report of the Supervisory Board.
+In the reporting period, no conflicts of interest arose involving members of the Board of Management or the Supervisory Board that would have been subject to disclosure in the Report of the Supervisory Board.

-Core topics of our discussions with the Board of Management were the preparation of the strategy revision and the continued development of the corporate organisation.
+Core topics of our discussions with the Board of Management were the revision of strategic objectives, and the continued development of the corporate organisation and international production concept.
 The analysis of business development in the segments and Regions represented an additional focus, as did major investment projects at various sites.
-We also dealt on an ongoing basis with the company’s economic position and the prospects facing selected markets.
+We dealt on an ongoing basis with the company’s economic position and the prospects facing selected markets.
+Based on a recommendation contained in the German Corporate Governance Code, we also looked at the efficiency of our own activity.

-Four regular Supervisory Board meetings were held in financial year 2014.
+Four regular Supervisory Board meetings were held in financial year 2015.
 The performance of KSB Aktiengesellschaft and the Group was the subject of regular discussions in the plenary sessions, primarily with regard to order intake, sales revenue, earnings, assets and employment levels as well as the current economic situation, strategy, and investment, divestment and acquisition projects.
-We examined in detail global service activities and their further expansion.
-Given the large number of acquisitions in recent years, our focus was on their systematic integration; in a few cases where there were structural difficulties, we decided to approve the Board of Management’s proposal to sell the units concerned.
+We examined in detail global service activities and their continued expansion.
+In a few cases of obvious structural difficulties, we decided to approve the Board of Management’s proposals to sell off the units concerned.

 The Board of Management regularly explained to us in detail the ways in which KSB can achieve the planned growth for the coming years, including the underlying methodological and strategic considerations.
-All investments required to pursue these objectives were subjected to critical analysis before being approved and their implementation was monitored by us.
-In this context, the Supervisory Board approved further financial resources for the modernisation, in stages, of the foundry at the Pegnitz site in Germany.
-On several occasions, we reviewed the status of far-reaching expansion work at our US subsidiary GIW Industries, Inc. This project will take several years.
-In contrast, we expect the new production facilities at our La Roche-Chalais site in France to be commissioned on schedule before the end of the year.
-In order to obtain a major Chinese order for the supply of pumps, we had to comprehensively expand our local manufacturing facilities, as already reported on several occasions.
-Following completion of these measures, we received regular updates from the Board of Management on the progress of order processing.
-Successful implementation of this demanding project will strengthen KSB’s market position over the long term.
+Required investments were subjected to critical analysis before being approved and their implementation was subsequently monitored by us.
+In this context, the Supervisory Board approved significant financial resources to maintain the high technical level of the plants on a Group-wide basis.
+For the purposes of enabling production as close to customers as possible, we approved the Board of Management’s proposal that we expand our Indian production capacities.
+On several occasions, we reviewed the status of our expansion work at our US subsidiary GIW Industries, Inc., which is progressing well.
+Following the completion of initial steps in the modernisation of our foundry in Pegnitz, Germany, the new systems came on line, on schedule, in autumn of last year.
+In order to obtain a major Chinese order for the supply of pumps, we had to expand our local manufacturing facilities, as already reported.
+Since the completion of this work, we have been receiving ongoing updates from the Board of Management on the progress made with the contract.
+We expect the successful implementation of this demanding project to strengthen KSB’s market position over the long term.
 In a number of countries, the start or expansion of business activities led to property acquisitions.
 In each case we discussed the long-term impact of such measures.

-In the run-up to the election at the Annual General Meeting, on 14 May 2014, of new shareholder representatives to the Supervisory Board, the Nomination Committee prepared the Supervisory Board’s nominations, convening once in the year under review for this purpose.
+In the run-up to the election of Supervisory Board members at the Annual General Meeting, on 6 May 2015, the Nomination Committee prepared the Supervisory Board’s nominations, convening once during the reporting year for this purpose.
 In looking for and evaluating suitable candidates with the requisite expertise and experience of the industry, long-term succession planning is a key factor.

-The Corporate Development Committee deals with a changing range of key issues.
-In four meetings in the year under review, it discussed in particular the areas of strategy controlling, production management and innovation, and looked at a number of major investments, including in France and North America.
-The development of particular markets also figured on the agenda, as did tie-in measures during acquisitions.
-Questions in relation to the strategy revision were discussed.
-Talks continued on the optimised and reliable supply of castings to our production sites and on accompanying the measures initiated for this purpose.
-The headsof the relevant specialist departments frequently took part in the committee meetings, along with the responsible members of the Board of Management.
+The Corporate Development Committee deals with the company’s strategic development, as well as with annual planning and finance, and technology issues.
+At four meetings in the year under review, it discussed in particular the areas of strategy controlling, production management and innovation, and looked at a number of major investments, including in France and India.
+The development of particular product areas also figured on the agenda, as did tie-in measures during acquisitions and selected projects.
+The strategic expansion of valves business, for example, took up a great deal of discussion time.
+Despite unmistakeable successes over the last few years, the Committee still sees considerable potential to be exploited.
+The heads of the relevant specialist departments took part in the committee meetings, along with the responsible members of the Board of Management.

-The four meetings of the Audit Committee were always attended by the Member of the Board responsible for Finance and, on several occasions, by the auditors.
-The committee primarily examined the 2013 annual and consolidated financial statements, the audit reports submitted by the auditors and the internal auditors, and the effectiveness and further development of the risk management system and compliance organisation.
-In particular, the Committee prepared the independent examination by the Supervisory Board of the financial statements, the management reports and the proposal on the appropriation of the net retained earnings.
-In this context, it also defined key audit areas for the external auditing of the 2014 financial statements.
-In addition, the 2014 half-year financial report was discussed with the Board of Management.
-The committee submitted a proposal to the plenary session for the selection of auditors by the 2014 Annual General Meeting and commissioned them to carry out the audit of the annual and consolidated financial statements for the 2014 financial year.
-The declaration of independence by the auditors was obtained in accordance with section 7.2.1 of the German Corporate Governance Code and the auditors’ continued independence was monitored.
-During the auditor selection process for the current financial year, the committee reviewed the offers submitted and then made its recommendation to the Supervisory Board for the election of the auditor by the Annual General Meeting.
-The committee also discussed the monitoring of the financial reporting process and the effectiveness of the internal control and auditing system.
+The four meetings of the Audit Committee were always attended by a Member of the Board of Management and, on several occasions, by the auditors and the heads of the relevant departments.
+The Committee primarily discussed the 2014 annual and consolidated financial statements, as well as the corresponding audit reports prepared by the auditors.
+The Audit Committee also prepared the independent examination by the Supervisory Board of the financial statements, the management reports and the proposal on the appropriation of the net retained earnings.
+It also defined key audit areas for the external auditing of the 2015 financial statements.
+In addition, the 2015 half-year financial report was discussed with the Board of Management.
+During the auditor selection process, the Committee reviewed the offers submitted and made its recommendation to the Supervisory Board for the election of the auditors at last year’s Annual General Meeting.
+It then commissioned the auditors to carry out the audit of the annual and consolidated financial statements for the 2015 financial year.
+The declaration of independence by the auditors was obtained in accordance with the recommendations of the German Corporate Governance Code (section 7.2.1) and the auditors’ continued independence was monitored.
+The Committee was also involved in the monitoring of the accounting process, the risk management system – taking account of relevant reports by Internal Audits – and the effectiveness of the internal control and auditing system, including compliance.

 There was no requirement during the financial year under review to convene the Mediation Committee required by section 27(3) MitbestG [Mitbestimmungsgesetz – German Co-Determination Act].

-The Frankfurt am Main office of BDO AG Wirtschaftsprüfungsgesellschaft, Hamburg, audited the annual financial statements and the management report of KSB Aktiengesellschaft for the year ended 31 December 2014, as well as the consolidated financial statements and the Group management report for the year ended 31 December 2014, and issued an unqualified auditors’ opinion.
-The key audit areas defined for the auditors by the Audit Committee for the year under review were: verification of impairment testing for financial investments and goodwill, particularly the validity of the measurement assumptions, and the proper accounting and presentation of restructuring measures.
-The auditors reported their findings on these key audit areas both orally and in writing.
+The Mannheim office of PricewaterhouseCoopers Aktiengesellschaft Wirtschaftsprüfungsgesellschaft, Frankfurt, audited the annual financial statements and the management report of KSB Aktiengesellschaft for the year ended 31 December 2015, as well as the consolidated financial statements and the Group management report for the year ended 31 December 2015, and issued an unqualified opinion.
+The key audit areas defined for the auditors by the Audit Committee for the year under review were the validity of the measurement assumptions for selected goodwill, the completeness of the disclosures in the notes (particularly in relation to pensions, financial instruments and related party disclosures), as well as the proper preparation of the dependent company report.
+The auditors reported on their findings on these key audit areas both orally and in writing.

 The Supervisory Board concurs with the auditors’ findings.
 Based on its own final examination results, the Supervisory Board plenary session did not raise any objections to the annual financial statements, consolidated financial statements, management report and Group management report.
 In accordance with the recommendation of the Audit Committee, the Supervisory Board approved the financial statements prepared by the Board of Management; the annual financial statements are thus adopted.
 After its own examination, the Supervisory Board deems the proposal by the Board of Management on the appropriation of net retained earnings of KSB Aktiengesellschaft, and in particular the reduced dividend following the significantly lower net profit for the year, to be appropriate and concurs with it.

-The auditors also audited the dependent company report for the 2014 financial year prepared by the Board of Management in accordance with section 312 of the AktG and issued the following unqualified audit opinion on this report:
+The auditors also audited the dependent company report for the 2015 financial year prepared by the Board of Management in accordance with section 312 AktG and issued the following unqualified audit opinion on this report:

 “On completion of our audit and assessment in accordance with professional standards, we confirm that